Don Donovan

-Don Donovan (23 December 1929 – 26 September 2013) was an Irish professional football player and manager.
+Daniel Christopher "Don" Donovan (23 December 1929 – 26 September 2013) was an Irish professional football player and manager.

 Career

-He was a right back who played for Everton F.C. and Grimsby Town.
+He was a right back who played for Everton and Grimsby Town.
 Donovan joined Everton in 1951 from junior football in Ireland and went on to play 187 times for The Toffees scoring just twice.
 In August 1958, he was transferred to Grimsby Town for a fee of £5,000 where he played until 1964 before becoming player manager of Boston United.
 He was a huge success at Boston, winning League titles in each of his three seasons with the club.